azharluthfi14/azharluthfi14/README.md

 <h1>👋 Hi, I’m Azhar Luthfi</h1>

 - 🌱 I’m currently learning HTML, CSS, Python, and Javascript
-- 🔭 I’m currently working on creating webpages and learning how to progam.
+- 🔭 I’m currently working on creating webpages and learning how to progam
 - ⚡ Fun fact: My first line of code was not "Hello World!"

 <!---